NOTE! These instructions only apply to those students who are covered by the Finnish social security system.

 No, if you have been awarded financial aid for the entire duration of your studies.
 Your study grant decision will show the length of your entitlement to student aid.
 However, you need to apply for student loan from your bank each year.

 Your annual income limit depends on the number of your study grant months per calendar year.
-Taxable gross earnings, scholarships and foreign income are considered as income.
+Taxable gross earnings and capital, as well as foreign income are considered as income.
 You are allowed to exceed your yearly limit by 232 euros.
 Otherwise you must pay some of your study grant back to Kela.

 The income you have earned before or after your studies is not taken into account in the annual income limit.
 Nonetheless, it is possible for you to receive a preliminary decision about paying back your study grant if you exceed the annual income limit in your first year of studies or the year of graduation.
 Kela does not know when you have earned your income.
 You can avoid the need to pay back student aid by requesting a review.